 The sculptural groups The Great Mother, foreground, and The Great Doctor, relocated in 2008 from the Youth Study Center to the School of the Future at 4021 Parkside Avenue.

-The Youth Study Center was plagued by overcrowding, and physical damage due to financial issues and repeated attempts at escape.
+The Youth Study Center was plagued by overcrowding, and by physical damage due to financial issues and repeated attempts at escape.
+In theory, youths were to remain there for ten days or less, until placement could be made elsewhere.
+In practice, their stays were extended if there were no placement openings.
 A new facility was needed.
 The settlement of a legal case provided the final impetus for the move.

 In 2004 Montgomery County Judge Stanley Ott gave legal approval to move the Barnes art collection from suburban Lower Merion to the Parkway.
 The Juvenile Detention Center moved to a new building at 48th and Haverford Avenue, and the Youth Study Center on the Parkway was demolished.
 That same year work begun on a new building to house the Barnes collection, and this opened in 2012.
 Message: although you may pass on to eternity, the wishes in your will are not eternal.